 - Central bank meetings: BoC, BoJ, BoK, RBNZ, all seen keeping rates flat

-- Fed Chair Powell delivers semi-annual Monetary Policy Report Wed, Thurs
+- Fed Chair Powell presents semi-annual Monetary Policy Report on Wed., Thurs.

 - U.S. data includes CPI, PPI, retail sales, production, consumer sentiment

-- BoC expected to keep the policy rate unchanged but should trim QE further
+- BoC to keep policy rate unchanged, but QE should be further reduced

-- Japan economic reports: PPI, core machinery orders, tertiary index, production
+- Japan economic reports: core machinery orders (core index), PPI, tertiary indices, production

-- China releases trade, GDP, retail sales, fixed investment reports
+- China releases retail sales, fixed investments, trade and GDP reports

-- Eurozone HICP due, along with readings from Germany, France, Spain, Italy
+- Eurozone HICP is due, as well as readings from Germany and France, Spain and Italy

-- UK calendar has CPI inflation report and labor market data
+- UK Calendar has CPI inflation report and labor market

 The Dow was up 1.3% to 34,870, with the S&P 500 1.13% firmer to 4369, while the NASDAQ rose 0.98% to 14,701.
-The dollar firmed up, rebounding after weakening on Friday.
-The DXY dollar index lifted out of a six-day low and pegged a high at 92.35, which reversed over half of Friday’s decline.
-The rebound in risk appetite unwound the safe-haven demand for Treasuries yields subsequently surged, mostly wiping out the week’s gains after longer rates plunged Thursday to February lows.
+The dollar is strengtheningAfter a weakening Friday, the dollar index is rebounding.
+The DXY Dollar Index rose from a six-day bottom to a high of 92.35.
+This reversed more than half of the Friday decline.
+The return of risk appetite weakened the demand for Treasuries as a safe haven.
+Treasuries’ yields then surged and wiped out much of the week gains.

-200 1D Moving Average: According to BofA’s chief market technician Stephen Suttmeier, the S&P 500 has revisited its 200-day moving average in the second half of the year in 21 out of 35 years in which the S&P did not close below its 200 moving average the first half of the year.
-This puts it at a 60% chance of dropping.
+200 1D Moving average: According to BofA’s chief market technician Stephen Suttmeier, the S&P 500 has revisited its 200-day moving average in the second half of the year in 21 out of 35 years in which the S&P did not close below its 200 moving average the first half of the year.
+This gives it a 60% drop chance.
 However, the chance is much higher because the S&P only stayed above the 200MA only 13 times (14%) for a calendar year going back to 1929.

 The bottom line

-The Advisor Market Intelligence Report helps financial advisor advisors and investors save time, cut through the noise, and outperform through unbiased professional market research.
+The Advisor Market Intelligence Report Financial advisors, investors and advisors all benefit from financial advisors Save time, cut the noise and perform better through unbiased Professional Market Research

 “Better info than the big investment companies.
 Your report is the only thing I consistently read to know what is happening and when to adjust portfolios.”
 Dennis

-- Key Market Drivers – Know what is directly affecting the markets.
+- Key Market Drivers – What is directly affecting markets?

-- Global Market Analysis – Get a high-level picture of the US and global economy.
+- Global Market Analysis – Get a high level picture of US and global economies.

-- Stocks to Watch – High-quality blue-chip and dividend income stocks to watch.
+- Stocks to Watch – Stocks with dividend income and high-quality blue chips to watch

-- Economic Calendar – Find out what is happening this week.
+- Economic Calendar – What’s happening this week?

-- Special Reports – Get critical insider insight on key market movers such as inflation, tax bills, and unique events.
+- Special Offers Reports – Get critical insider insight on key market movers such as inflationTax bills, and rare events.